junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 1. LABOR STOPS OR SLOWS DOWN, or lasts a very long time after being strong or after the waters break.
 This has several possible causes:

-• The woman may be frightened or upset.
-This can slow down or even stop contractions.
+• **The woman may be frightened or upset.** This can slow down or even stop contractions.
 Talk to her.
 Help her to relax.
 Try to reassure her.
 Explain that the birth is slow, but there are no serious problems.
 Encourage her to change her position often and to drink, eat, and urinate.
 Stimulation (massage or milking motion) of the nipples can help speed labor.

-• The baby may be in an unusual position.
-Feel the belly between contractions to see if the baby is sideways.
+• **The baby may be in an unusual position.** Feel the belly between contractions to see if the baby is sideways.
 Sometimes the midwife can turn the baby through gentle handling of the woman’s belly.
 Try to work the baby around little by little between contractions, until the head is down.
 But do not use force as this could tear the womb or placenta, or pinch the cord.
 If the baby cannot be turned, try to get the mother to the hospital.

-• If the baby is facing forward rather than backward, you may feel the lumpy arms and legs rather than the rounded back.
+• **If the baby is facing forward** rather than backward, you may feel the lumpy arms and legs rather than the rounded back.
 This is usually no big problem, but labor may be longer and cause the woman more back pain.
 She should change positions often, as this may help turn the baby.
 Have her try on her hands and knees.

-• The baby’s head may be too large to fit through the woman’s hip bones (pelvis).
+• **The baby’s head may be too large to fit through the woman’s hip bones (pelvis)**.
 This is more likely in a woman with very narrow hips or a young woman or girl whose body is not fully grown.
 (It is very unlikely in a woman who has given normal birth before.)
 You may feel that the baby does not move down.
 If you suspect this problem, try to get the mother to a hospital as she may need an operation (Cesarean).
 Women who are of short stature (dwarfs), have very narrow hips or are especially young should have at least their first child in or near a hospital.

-• If the mother has been vomiting or has not been drinking liquids, she may be dehydrated.
+• **If the mother has been vomiting or has not been drinking liquids**, she may be dehydrated.
 This can slow down or stop contractions.
 Have her sip Rehydration
 Drink or other liquids after each contraction.